barrel/shopify-vite/packages/vite-plugin-shopify/README.md

       entrypointsDir: 'frontend/entrypoints',
       // Additional files to use as entry points (accepts an array of file paths or glob patterns)
       additionalEntrypoints: []
+      // Specifies the file name of the snippet that loads your assets
+      snippetFile: 'vite-tag.liquid'
     })
   ]
 }